 Whenever a healthcare provider shares PHI with a third party vendor (known as a Business Associate), a Business Associate Agreement (BAA) is legally required.
 This contract binds the vendor to the same HIPAA rules you follow.
 The BAA outlines the vendor’s responsibility to safeguard PHI, use it only for the contracted services, and report any breaches.

-Modern systems use advanced standards like AES 256 encryption to keep patient data secure at all times.
-Beyond encryption, look for vendors with a SOC 2 Type II certification, which validates their security controls through an independent audit.
-Furthermore, inquire about their data retention policies with underlying AI model providers.
-Top tier partners will have a zero day data retention agreement, ensuring your PHI is never stored by third party AI models.
+Equally important is the vendor’s data retention policy.
+Inquire about how long they store your data and their policies with underlying AI model providers.
+Top tier partners will have a zero day data retention agreement, ensuring your PHI is never stored long term by third party AI models.

 Role Based Access Control (RBAC) is a security method that restricts system access based on an individual’s job function.
 It’s the technical enforcement of the “minimum necessary” principle.
 For example, a scheduler can see appointment times but not clinical notes.
 This approach significantly reduces the risk of unauthorized data exposure.
-Today, a majority of HIPAA compliant software platforms include RBAC as a standard feature, making it a cornerstone of modern healthcare IT security.
+Today, a majority of HIPAA compliant software platforms include RBAC as a standard feature.

 While HIPAA allows reminders without special authorization, you should still obtain and honor a patient’s preferences for how they wish to be contacted (voice call, text, or email).
 This is not only respectful but also more effective.
 Good preference management also means diligently tracking and honoring opt out requests.

 Your reminders are useless if they don’t reach the right person.
 Contact information verification is the ongoing process of ensuring patient phone numbers and emails are accurate.
 This can be as simple as confirming details at check in or as technical as using automated validation services.
-With a high percentage of patient contact data in EHRs being potentially outdated, regular verification is key to avoiding privacy breaches and ensuring your messages are delivered successfully.
+Regular verification is key to avoiding privacy breaches and ensuring your messages are delivered successfully.

 Patients must always have an easy way to stop receiving reminders.
 For texts, this is typically the ability to reply “STOP.”
 For automated calls, it might be a prompt like “Press 9 to unsubscribe.”
 This is a legal requirement under regulations like the Telephone Consumer Protection Act (TCPA), which mandates that even exempt healthcare messages provide a clear opt out option.